MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 - Different parts of the data have varying access patterns, and if you separate them, queries run more efficiently.

-**Horizontal partitioning (sharding).** To perform horizontal partitioning, split data into partitions based on rows or range of values.
+**Horizontal partitioning (sharding).** To perform horizontal partitioning, split data into partitions based on rows or ranges of values.
 Each partition contains a subset of rows with similar characteristics.
 Horizontal partitioning is commonly used with large datasets to distribute data across physical storage locations.
 Horizontal partitioning improves performance and scalability.
 Implement horizontal partitioning if:

 - A dataset is too large to store in a single location or server.